mozilla-iam/cis/docs/Profiles.md

 - Do not duplicate data between "Core profile data" and "Extended profile data"
 - "Core profile data" is profile data than *any* RP needs to function with IAM
-- The "Extended profile data" may contain additional claims over time
+- The "Extended profile data" may contain additional claims over time, and is generally user-supplied data
 - Access to "Extended profile data" fields may require specific approval for privacy reasons
 - Fields are using `this_format` (all lower-case, `_` as word separator)
-- All "Extended profile data" fields are **optional**
+- All "Extended profile data" fields are **optional** and may be missing have have `null` values
 - Top level fields use the standard attribute structure (see below) unless otherwise noted

 ### Core Profile